Use case #4: Logistics cost analysis in Tableau

 TechStyle is a growing global company that works with an impressive portfolio of prominent and innovative brands.
 Their continued strategic launching of growing brands has led to a proliferation of both online sales and brick and mortar storefronts.
 This sustained growth has increased the urgency for clear and efficient business analysis of factors such as cost and performance.
 Because TechStyle oversees multiple brands, it is essential to have accurate and up-to-date supply chain statistics on the most crucial metrics.
 Being able to visualize their various costs and how they evolve year over year is crucial to gaining insights for their business.

-TechStyle’s global supply chain and strategy team wanted to see the breakdown of their different costs per unit moved Year over Year.
+TechStyle’s global supply chain and strategy team wanted to see the breakdown of their different costs per unit shipped Year over Year.
 Their problem was that even if they could calculate whether costs increased or decreased, it was difficult to know what factors, such as origin country, or which brand, was responsible for these changes.
 These analyses were time consuming, and even with these numbers in hand, it was difficult to visualize this with all of the essential information at a glance.

 Eventually, the team found the DataMa extension for Tableau, which allowed them to achieve precisely what they were aiming for.
 This use case will be based on what they were able to achieve in Tableau with DataMa’s waterfall extension (also known as DataMa Compare, for the web version).